mantidproject/mantid/docs/source/algorithms/Integration-v1.rst

 Note that the un-integrated axis (say the :math:`x` axis) may still be binned, in which case the result of integrating distribution vs non-distribution data will not be equivalent.
-That is, integrating a distribution will create a new distribution where the internal :math:`y` values represent the summed counts per :math:`x`-bin-width, whereas integrating a non-distribution workspace will yield the same internal :math:`y` values but these now represent counts (not counts per :math:`x`-bin-width).
+That is, integrating a distribution will create a new distribution where the internal :math:`y` values represent the summed counts per :math:`x`-bin-width.
+Whereas, integrating a non-distribution workspace will yield the same internal :math:`y` values but these now represent counts (not counts per :math:`x`-bin-width).